greph/solace/DISCUSSION.md

 - improved table formatting: adding fixed table width, rather than content-based sizing will prevent columns such as 'specialties' from pushing into the other columns
 - loading and error states: display a loading spinner while data is fetching.
 Show friendly error messages if API calls fail.
+- Better caching: Introducing client-side caching such as WFR would take care of switching between pages without re-fetching the data, avoiding duplicate calls.

 ### Backend

 - DB indexing: add an index for common searches in order to provide faster responses and efficient queries.
 - Use materialized views for high-traffic queries.
 - Caching: intorduce Redis for caching of frequently requested searches.
 Serve cached results for a set period of time and then revalidate.
+Leverage CDN and edge caching to balance performance and data freshness.
 - DX: Add unit testing, Github actions, ESLint, Typescript checks, even AI reviews for each PR.

 With these improvements, the advocates directory could scale and handle thousands of records seamlessly, while remaining a smooth user experience.